nextwaveaisuite/earnsparetime/README.md

-# earnsparetime
+# Rewards App Submission Kit

-A Rewards App For Spin, Try and Earn
+Complete starter kit for deployment on Vercel with GitHub.